pcwalton/sprocketnes/README.md

 * Quit: Escape

-If you want to build `sprocketnes`, you will first need the Speex codec library installed; on the Mac you can install it with `brew install speex`.
+If you want to build `sprocketnes`, you will first need the Speex resampler library installed; on the Mac you can install it with `brew install speexdsp`.

 To build (add `--release` if you actually want playable speed):